carpentries-incubator/workflows-nextflow/episodes/04-operators.md

 - "How do you perform operations such as filtering on channels?"
 - "What are the different kinds of operators?"
 - "How do you combine operators?"
-- "How do I process a csv file using operators?"
+- "How dcan I used opertors to process a .csv file?"
 objectives:
 - "Describe what Nextflow operators are."
-- "Modify the contents/elements of a channel"
+- "Modify the contents/elements of a channel using a operator"
 - "Perform filtering and combining operations on a channel. "
-- "Use the `splitCsv` operator to process a csv file."
+- "Use the `splitCsv` operator to read in a .csv file."

 keypoints:
-- "Nextflow *operators* are methods that allow you to modify Nextflow channels either by splitting or combining channels, or to transform elements within a channel applying function"
+- "Nextflow *operators* are methods that allow you to modify, set or view channels."
-- "An operator is method that transforms a channel into a new one by applying a function to each element."
-- "You can connect channels using operators"
-- "Operators can be separated in to  groups:; filtering , transforming , splitting , combining , forking and Maths operators"
+- "Operators can be separated in to  groups; filtering , transforming , splitting , combining , forking and Maths operators"
 - "You can split csv file using the splitCsv operator."
 ---

 # Operators

- *Operators* is how Nextflow allow you to modify the contents of a channel.

- Operators can be separated in to several groups:
+ *Operators* are methods that can be applied to channel objects.
+We have previously used the `view` operator to view the contents of a channel.
+There are many more operator methods that can be applied to channel that can be separated in to several groups:

  * Filtering operators